Family: Malvaceae

 Cultivar OriginSpecies native to China and has been grown there for perhaps 2 thousand years.
 Introduced into England in the 1600's.

-Author's NotesHollyhock is a good indicator plant for "days gone by".
-It is a given if Hollyhock and or Lilac are growing in an old field there was once a house near by.
+Author's NotesHollyhock is a good indicator plant for "days gone by" and is considered an heirloom plant.
+It is a given that if Hollyhock and/or Lilac are growing in an old field, there was once a house nearby.

 Notes & Reference#28-Cottage Garden Annuals(Clive Lane), #51-Armitage's Manual of Annuals, Biennials, and Half-Hardy Perennials (Alan Arimitage), #109-Annuals and Tender Perennials for North American Gardens (Wayne Winterrowd)